Learnosity Toolkit (LT)

 Initialize

-or Author API.
-From there you can call any method you want off the LT
+LT expects to be given the API application instance in the readyListener, either Items API or Author API.
+From there you can call any method you want off the LT object.

 Items API